NikkiHmltn/textRPG/README.md

 # textRPG

 textRPG is a simplistic text RPG game where the player must navigate through silly scenarios and enemies to beat the game.
+I enjoyed playing text rpgs growing up, and they are still a guilty pleasure to this day.
+This project is still in progress and updates will be slow for the moment.

 ## Installation